bucovina painted monasteries travel guide

 voronet monastery in bucovina

-You can also visit the painted monasteries by boarding a tour, there are several options to choose from:
+Lastly, if you don’t want the hassle that comes with getting around by yourself, you can also visit the painted monasteries by tour.
+Here are several options to choose from:

 Voronet Monastery